 The participants of a sports event are often perceived as being only the sportsmen and women who take part in the competition.
-Of equal importance however are a number of other 'players' as intimated above in the list of sports industry consumers.
-These stakeholders can be considered to be participants as the event may well be worse off without them.
+Of equal importance, however, are a number of other 'players' as intimated above in the list of sports industry consumers.
+The stakeholders listed below can be considered to be participants as the event may well be worse off without them.